 • Carrie Mae Weems LIVE

 From 2008-2017, I was the Communications and Special Projects Officer for the Miami-based Rubell Family Collection, one of the most significant private collections of contemporary art in the world.
-For nine years, you could find me there during Art Basel Miami Beach.

 I worked with The Wooster Group on the development and production of House/Lights based on Gertrude Stein’s Doctor Faustus Lights the Lights.
 That show went on to tour 16 cities around the world and received an Obie Award for Best Production.
 I’ve also produced a benefit for The Wooster Group and now serve on its board.

 I worked with Marianne Weems and her company The Builders Association on Alladeen and Super Vision, both of which premiered at the Brooklyn Academy of Music and toured to a combined total of 42 cities.
 Alladeen received an Obie Award for Outstanding Production, and I was nominated by the Evening Standard UK for Best Actress in a Visiting Production.

 I've been in many shows by Sibyl Kempson including her epic 12 Shouts to the Ten Forgotten Heavens at the Whitney Museum.